overcast-software/toolshare_frontend/README.md

 ### Goals and Objectives:

 Build a responsive and user-friendly interface that mimic masonry CSS.
-Efficiently integrate with Snipe-IT's API to manage asset inventories.
+Efficiently integrate with Homebox's API to manage asset inventories.
 Augment the API with additional feature that allows users to borrow inventory from other users

 ## Requirements

 ### Functional Requirements:

-Develop an Ember.js frontend capable of consuming Snipe-IT's API.
+Develop an Ember.js frontend capable of consuming Homebox's API.
 Implement features:

-- [ ] User authentication system integrated with Snipe-IT.
+- [ ] User authentication system integrated with Homebox.
 - [ ]check-in/check-out
 - [ ] reporting.